mattrcoffey/obxt-maps/README.md

 V5 - pulled timing from 1600 - 2400 rpm in the .25-.93 loads.
 Also pulled .5 timing from 700/800 rpm 1.10/1.27 load cells

-V6 - old v5, not tested yet.
+V5-old - old v5, not tested yet.
 Replaced with new v5 for testing. removed some timing from 2000 and 2400 rpm range .42 - 1.10 loads.
 May just need to add fuel instead as I might be spooling faster than the base stage 2 rom from headers and uppipe.
 Need to log to confirm.

+V6 - changed rough correction range (load) for knock control to not effect IAM on loads below 1.8/1.75